-    As we know, the WooCommerce FedEx Shipping plugin can provide FedEx shipping rates for both domestic and international shipments.
+As we know, the WooCommerce Shipping plugin for FedEx can provide FedEx shipping rates for both domestic and international shipments.
 However, things change in our case as the volumetric weight is greater than the actual weight.

-So you need to enable an option which will calculate and compare the two weights, and check which shipping service to choose for final rate calculation.
-The following image shows you need to click on Enable Volumetric weight.
+So you need to enable an option that will calculate and compare the two weights, and check which shipping service to choose for the final rate calculation.
+The following image shows you need to click on Enable Volumetric Weight.

-Once you enable the option and you can add the sample item into the Cart.
+Once you enable the option and you can add the sample item to the Cart.
 Here are the shipping rates returned by FedEx.

-Setting up volumetric weight in Shopify FedEx App
+Setting up volumetric weight in Shopify Shipping App for FedEx

-The Shopify FedEx App supports volumetric weight-based packing out of the box.
+The Shopify Shipping App for FedEx supports volumetric weight-based packing out of the box.
 You just need to select the ‘Weight Based’ option under the Packing Method.
-You should be able to see this option on the App page once you’ve installed the Shopify FedEx App correctly.
+You should be able to see this option on the App page once you’ve installed the Shopify Shipping App for FedEx correctly.

 Now let us take the same product and compare the shipping rates.
 To do that, you will again have to go to the FedEx official rate calculator page.
 We have now changed the location and the delivery is now from New York to Georgia.

-When you pack the same item with the help of Shopify FedEx App, you will get the same shipping rates.
+When you pack the same item with the help of the Shopify Shipping App for FedEx, you will get the same shipping rates.
 For that, the App also allows you to define the weight and dimensions under its Products page.

 Shipping carriers like UPS, FedEx, DHL, etc. have a standard based on which they charge shipping rates.
 Mostly the shipping rates that we get are based on the weight of the product.
 However, there is a different aspect that needs to be considered.

-This article covers how WooCommerce and Shopify store owners can handle shipping of those products whose volumetric weight exceeds the actual weight.
-We also saw how WooCommerce FedEx Shipping plugin and Shopify FedEx App help you in this particular case.
+This article covers how WooCommerce and Shopify store owners can handle the shipping of those products whose volumetric weight exceeds the actual weight.
+We also saw how the WooCommerce Shipping plugin for FedEx and Shopify Shipping App for FedEx help you in this particular case.